schroeder-g/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain how to build stateful class components.
+1. Explain how to build stateful class components. in order to build a class component you need to instantiate a subclass of React.Component that takes a couple baked in methods: similar to vanilla js, your class needs a constructor() that takes a super() call.
+This is where you're creating your state and passing in props.
+The other crucial piece is the render() method, which tells react what to put in the Dom.
+Additionally, you'll need to use this.state / this.props to invoke those features of the new class.

 2. Describe the different phases of the component lifecycle.
+Mounting (birth): A component mounts when it is instantiated in the DOM.
+This is where API calls should be made.
+Updating (life): this is when the user interacts with a component and its state is being manipulated.
+Unmounting (death): This is when the component is removed from the DOM.
+This is the cleanup phase for your app's components.

-3. Demonstrate an understanding of class component lifecycle methods.
+3. Demonstrate an understanding of class component lifecycle methods. componentDidMount(), componentDidUpdate(), and componentDidUnmount() are the three methods that are tied to the respective stages in a components lifecycle.

 4. Define stateful logic.
+Stateful logic is logic that involves state!
+In the case of custom hooks, it's a behavior created by one or more hooks.

 5. Describe how to test a React component with React Testing Library.
+You need to Arrange, Act, and Assert.
+Arrange your tests so that they are querying the appropriate parts of your app.
+Act on those components to ensure they are engaging in expected behavior.
+Assert whether their behavior leads to predicted results.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.